code-312/ceic-jekyll/pages/services/community-benefit-agreements.md

     in 2020 — for the most up to date public meetings regarding new sites for cannabis businesses, DM or follow us <a href="https://www.facebook.com/CannaEquityIL">@CannaEquityIL</a>.
-    We welcome everyone across the state to engage with this campaign, so that the “plus-1” dispensaries statewide are working with community partners.</p>'
+    We welcome everyone across the state to engage with this campaign, so that the “plus-1” dispensaries statewide are working with community partners.</p><h2>How to Create a Community Benefit Agreement </h2><p>The Cannabis Equity Illinois Coalition welcomes you to use our Community Benefits Agreement toolkit to develop your own plan to bring positive investment and opportunity to your community.<br><br>Every community is different.
+You, and other leaders in your community, know the needs of your city, town, county, and region.
+This guide is a framework, not a path set in stone, that can and should be adapted to your needs and circumstances.</p>'
   site_page: []
   heading: ''
   column_two: ''